 For even more added security, attach LM tags to your high-value items.
 If someone tries to take an item and hide it in a bag or under a jacket, light sensors and motion detectors sets off an alarm and locates the culprit before the item leaves the store.
 Tamper-proof and compatible with EAS gates, you can reduce your shrinkage by 50%!

 Reducing your shrinkage can help you keep more of the money you earned, rather than losing sales on stolen goods.
 Tighten your security and improve customer experience with more product display accessories for high-value items like phones, laptops, cameras, and others.
 Fortunately, advances in technology have helped store owners keep their products secure without the need for constant monitoring.

 Take The Next Step

-The suggested strategies above are just a few examples of how you can use fixtures to take advantage of the space in your store and optimize product display so you can increase your sales by making the most of your shelf space.
+The suggested strategies above are just a few examples of how you can use fixtures to take advantage of your retail space and optimize product display so you can increase your sales.
 With the right fixtures and security products, you can increase your sales as well as reduce your shrinkage with security products.
 Your success should continue to push the limit with new imaginative strategies and design.
 You’re the best at your business and we’re the best of ours.
 Let our team of professionals help you from step one of creating a plan to make the most out of your shelf space all the way to completing your strategic product displays.
 We provide professional opinions on retail design and product placement.
 Call us today to discuss how we can help you re-imagine your store to make even more money than you’re making now.